maxharp3r/fmh-cv/nsf-biosketch.md

 Chen, Y., **Harper, F.**, Konstan, J., Li, X. Social Comparisons and Contributions to Online Communities: A Field Experiment on MovieLens.
 American Economic Review, 100 (4), 2010.

-**Harper, F.**, Frankowski, D., Drenner, S., Ren, Y., Kiesler, S., Terveen, L., Kraut, R., Riedl, J.  Talk Amongst Yourselves: Inviting Users To Participate In Online Conversations.
-IUI ’07: The 12th International Conference on Intelligent User Interfaces, Honolulu, HI, 2007.
+**Harper, F.**, Raban, D., Rafaeli, S., Konstan, J. Predictors of Answer Quality in Online Q&A Sites.
+CHI ’08: SIGCHI Conference on Human Factors in Computing Systems, Florence, IT, 2008.

 **Harper, F.**, Li, X., Chen, Y., Konstan, J. An Economic Model of User Rating in an Online Recommender System.
 In UM ’05: The 10th International Conference on User Modeling, Edinburgh, UK, 2005, pp. 307-316.